animate1978/MB-Lab-docs/docs/index.rst

 .. image:: images/hexdna_logo_03.png

-MB-Lab is a project aimed to create a powerful 3D humanoid editor, it is based off the popular ManuelBastioniLAB, now a community developed and supported project.
+MB-Lab is a project aimed to create a powerful 3D humanoid editor.

+It is based off the popular ManuelBastioniLAB, now a community developed and supported project.

 Contents
 --------